 Tape a large piece of paper to a wall in a common area of the office (kitchen, bathroom, etc). with your prompt at the top and a pen attached.
 Leave it up for five days and see what responses you get.

 Invite your team to a five minute “break” in the middle of the day, by sending an email with the subject line: “five-minute inspiration break (insert question here)” and ask your team to discuss via email.
-Pro tip: include a few of your own ideas in the initial email!
+Brainstorming Techniques Pro Tip: include a few of your own ideas in the initial email!